Graphic Designer Education Requirements

 A bachelor’s degree in graphic design or a related field is usually required for jobs in this field.
 Those with a bachelor’s degree in another field may pursue technical training in graphic design to meet most hiring qualifications.
 Beginning graphic designers usually need one to three years of work experience before they can advance to higher positions.
 Experienced graphic designers may advance to chief designer, art or creative director, or other supervisory positions.

 Most schools include studio art, principles of design, computerized design, commercial graphics production, printing techniques, and web design.
 In addition, students should consider courses in writing, marketing, and business, all of which are useful in helping designers work effectively on project teams.

 Many programs provide students with the opportunity to build their professional portfolios.
 This means collecting examples of their designs from classroom projects, internships, and other experiences.
 Students use these examples of their work to demonstrate their design skills when applying for jobs and bidding on projects.
 A good portfolio often is the deciding factor in getting a job.

 The most common degree held by graphic designers is Graphic Design.
 10 percent of graphic designers had a degree in graphic design before becoming graphic designers.
-That is over 11 times the average across all careers.
-Commercial Art And Graphic Design graduates are the second most common among graphic designers, representing 3 percent of graphic designers in the Sokanu user base, which is 11.3 times the average.
+That is over 10 times the average across all careers.
+Fine Arts graduates are the second most common among graphic designers, representing 3 percent of graphic designers in the Sokanu user base, which is 2.6 times the average.

 This table shows which degrees people earn before becoming a Graphic Designer, compared to how often those degrees are obtained by people who earn at least one post secondary degree.